-2.2.3 Main Academic Supervisor and advisory professors
+2.2.3 Main Academic Supervisor and supervisors

-Students shall receive research guidance from a main academic supervisor and advisory professors designated by the Graduate School.
-The assigned professor must sign the student's Report of Research Title and appoint supervisor according to the student's research topic.
+Students shall receive research guidance from the main academic supervisor and supervisors designated by the Graduate School based on the student's research topic.
+The Main Academic Supervisor will be registered through the submission of the "Report of Research Title" to the Educational Affairs Division Graduate School section with his/her name and hanko or handwritten signature.
+The Main Academic Supervisor will appoint the Supervisors according to the student's research topic.

 Students under the supervision of a professor affiliated with the Research Institute for Languages and Cultures of Asia and Africa will participate in the Asian and African Field Science Program.
-Students in the Peace and Conflict Studies Program will be assigned one of the following three professors as their main supervisor: Professor Isezaki, Professor Matsunaga, Professor Shinoda.
-The assignment of main academic supervisor and supervisors must be approved in a faculty meeting and may not always conform to the student's wishes.